AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

 as the character inside the string to indicate the interpolation of a run-time value.
 This seemed the most straightforward choice.

-We have allowed the use of $identifer directly, and only require parentheses when the name is more complex than a single identifier, or when there is an expression to be displayed.
-An alternative would be to allow $X.Y.Z but our concern is that the period is a common punctuation mark, and it would be better to avoid any possible confusion by requiring () for cases like $(X.Y.Z).
+We have allowed the use of "$identifer" directly, and only require parentheses when the name is more complex than a single identifier, or when there is an expression to be displayed.
+An alternative would be to allow "$X.Y.Z" but our concern is that the period is a common punctuation mark, and it would be better to avoid any possible confusion by requiring () for cases like $(X.Y.Z).

-We have proposed to ignore spaces at the beginning of multi-line string literals, so that the usual indentating convention of the language can be obeyed, rather than forcing multi-line string literals to be crowded against the left margin.
+We have proposed to ignore spaces at the beginning of multi-line string literals, so that the usual indentating conventions of the language can be obeyed, rather than forcing multi-line string literals to be crowded against the left margin.
 Originally we had thought the first line of the multi-line literal would establish the number of spaces to ignore on each line, but it didn't seem